awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-getting-started.md

 ## Next steps<a name="serverless-gsg-next"></a>

 Now that you know how to create a collection and index data, you might want to try some of the following exercises:
 + See more advanced options for creating a collection\.
-For more information, see [Creating and managing Amazon OpenSearch Serverless collections](serverless-manage.md)\.
+For more information, see [Creating, listing, and deleting Amazon OpenSearch Serverless collections](serverless-manage.md)\.
 + Learn how to configure security policies to manage collection security at scale\.
 For more information, see [Overview of security in Amazon OpenSearch Serverless](serverless-security.md)\.
 + Discover other ways to index data into collections\.
 For more information, see [Ingesting data into Amazon OpenSearch Serverless collections](serverless-clients.md)\.